 They have a nonspecific response in the body, supporting all major systems including the nervous, endocrine, and immune systems.
 But that’s not all!
 They can also regulate bodily functions like blood sugar and help balance hormones.
 I’m looking at you, PCOS!

 - Asian Ginseng

 - Lion’s Mane

 Some of these are a bit difficult to get.
-Others, Maca, Holy Basil, Turmeric and Rosemary are super common!
-The ultimate way to bridge the gap between medicine cabinet and kitchen
+Others, like Maca, Holy Basil, Turmeric and Rosemary are super common!
+The ultimate way to bridge the gap between medicine cabinet and kitchen.

 Best adaptogens for stress, anxiety, energy, and weight loss.